Aircraft in fiction: North American X-15

 On 5 November 1959, a small engine fire forced pilot Scott Crossfield to make an emergency landing on Rosamond Dry Lake, Edwards Air Force Base, California, in a North American X-15.
 Not designed to land with fuel on board, the X-15 landed with a heavy load of propellants and broke its back, grounding it for three months.
-Footage of this accident was later incorporated in The Outer Limits episode "The Premonition", first aired 9 January 1965.
+Footage of this accident was later incorporated in The Outer Limits, episode "The Premonition", first aired 9 January 1965.

 The rocket craft is also the subject of the 1961 Essex Productions film X-15, a fictionalized account of the program, directed by Richard Donner in his first outing, and narrated by USAF Brigadier General (Reserve) James Stewart in an uncredited role.

+The X-15 is portrayed as the FFE Space Fighter (宇宙戦闘機 Uchū Sentōki, lit.
+Space Fighter) armed with atomic heat cannons to fight the Natarl UFO's in the 1959 movie Battle in Outer Space.

-In the opening scene of the 2018 film First Man, Neil Armstrong, played by Ryan Gosling, is seen piloting a North American X-15 during a test flight.
+In the opening scene of the 2018 film First Man, Neil Armstrong, played by Ryan Gosling, pilots a North American X-15 during a test flight.

+Test flights of the X-15 are the background story of a Buck Danny Album by Jean-Michel Charlier and Victor Hubinon.